Slovak Greek Catholic Church

 The Slovak Greek Catholic Church (Note: Slovak: Gréckokatolícka cirkev na Slovensku; Ecclesia Graeco Catholica Slovacica) or Byzantine Catholic Church in Slovakia, is a sui iuris (autonomous) Eastern Catholic church based in Slovakia.
 As a particular church of the Catholic Church, it is in full communion with the Holy See.
 The church is organised as a single ecclesiastical province with one metropolitan see.
 Its liturgical rite is the Byzantine Rite.
-In 2008 in Slovakia alone, the Greek Catholic Church in Slovakia had some 350,000 faithful, 374 priests and 254 parishes.
-In 2017, the Catholic Church counted 207,320 Greek Catholics in Slovakia worldwide, representing roughly one percent of all Eastern Catholics.
+In 2008 in Slovakia alone, the Greek Catholic Church in Slovakia had some 350,000 lay members, 374 priests and 254 parishes.
+In 2017, the Catholic Church counted 207,320 Slovak Greek Catholics worldwide, representing roughly one percent of all Eastern Catholics.